leonidlm/k8s-for-devs-course/modules/04-advanced-constructs/02-advanced-resources/README.md

 will need to mount the host's `/proc/loadavg` file inside the container.

-Assuming that we mounted host's `/proc/loadavg` inside a container at `/host/proc/loadavg`, we can continuously print the load avarage by running the busybox container with the following arguments:
+Assuming that we mounted host's `/proc/loadavg` inside a container at `/host/proc/loadavg`, we can continuously print the load average by running the busybox container with the following arguments:
 ```
 args: